newswim/arpeggigon-mirror/README.md

 The arpeggigon is licensed under the BSD 3-Clause License.
 A copy of the license is included in the [LICENSE](LICENSE) file.

+Credits
+---

+We would like to thank the following people for their help, support and feedback on the arpeggigon:
+* Ivan Perez
+* Henning Thielemann
+* Michel Mauny
+* François Pessaux